Mears Group: History

-In 2011 it took over more than 20 Home Improvement Services from Anchor, and in 2012 acquired Morrison Facilities Services from AWG plc.
-In 2012 it acquired Independent Living Services Scotland and launched Mears Nurseplus, enabling the company to offer health services as well as social care.
+During 2011, the group took over more than 20 Home Improvement Services from Anchor; one year later, it acquired Morrison Facilities Services from AWG plc.
+In 2013, the firm acquired Independent Living Services Scotland and launched Mears Nurseplus, enabling the company to offer health services as well as social care.
 Nurseplus (specialising in the care of adult and paediatric service users with complex health conditions, both acute and chronic that require clinical intervention and management) was awarded a place on the NHS framework contract to supply staff into NHS establishments across Scotland in November 2014.